Ikejude/webscraping-python/README.md

 # webscraping-python
-This project contains example of webscraping in python
+This project contains examples of webscraping in python